Last updated on January 27, 2025

 Best Disguise Cards

-First up is the only mythic with disguise, Aurelia's Vindicator.
+First up is a big mythic with disguise, Aurelia's Vindicator.
 This is quite a flying body on the front side, with a turn face-up ability that can really swing a game.
-You’re paying 4 additional mana to exile the first creature (or creature card), but exiling more on top of that is trivial.
-I can see this turning face up on turn 6 or 7, exiling two blockers and getting in for 4 lifelinking damage pretty easily.
+You pay 4 additional mana to exile the first creature (or creature card), and exiling more on top of that is a trivial cost.
+I like turning face up on turn 6 or 7, exiling two blockers and getting in for 4 lifelinking damage.
 It’s just a question of whether you can survive that long!

 Wrap Up